jjllamas/linux-django-running-on-windows/README.md

 For this case you can use this project with which you can deploy a Django project build for Linux on a Windows machine.

-Only you have follow the next easy 5 steps:
+Only you have to follow the next easy 5 steps:

 ### 1- Download GitPortable for Windows
 This portable application provides a linux shell that runs on windows.
 It's like a portable lite linux... (with git installed)